-EVIDENCE AND CONCLUSIONS FOR FINDING OF FACT NO. 33
+EVIDENCE AND CONCLUSIONS FOR FINDINGS OF FACT NO. 28.

-The evidence supporting this Finding of Fact is found in the testimony of witnesses Kravtin, Martin, Layton, Arnett and Booth.
+The evidence supporting this finding is found in the testimony of witnesses Kravtin, Martin, Layton, Arnett and Booth.

 Charter's witnesses agreed that under appropriate terms and conditions of attachment, and in addition to an annual pole attachment rental rate, Charter is responsible for paying any out-of-pocket expenses incurred by Blue Ridge directly attributable to Charter's attachments.
-Those expenses include the costs of making poles ready for Charter's attachments (including all costs associated with installing a new pole and removing the old pole, if necessary, to accommodate Charter's attachment); the costs incurred by Blue Ridge in conducting pre-construction inspections and engineering; the costs incurred in any post-construction inspection; measurable and direct costs incurred by Blue Ridge in processing Charter's pole attachment applications; and the costs incurred by Blue Ridge in auditing those poles to which Charter is attached.
+Those expenses include the costs of making poles ready for Charter's attachments (including all costs associated with installing a new pole and removing the old pole, if necessary to accommodate Charter's attachment); the costs incurred by Blue Ridge in conducting pre-construction inspections and engineering; the costs incurred in any post-construction inspection; measurable and direct costs incurred by Blue Ridge in processing Charter's pole attachment applications; and the costs incurred by Blue Ridge in auditing those poles to which Charter is attached.
 [Kravtin, Tr.
 Vol. 4, pp. 184-85; Martin, Tr.
 Vol. 4, pp. 86-87.]
-Witness Kravtin termed these costs "but for" costs, and she testified that because Charter pays those costs, Blue Ridge's remaining marginal costs of attachment are very small, certainly well under the FCC fully allocated rate she advocates.
-[Kravtin, Tr.
-Vol. 4, pp. 176-77.]
+Witness Kravtin termed these costs "but for" costs, and she testified that because Charter pays those costs, Blue Ridge's